bianshifeng/LightAct-UE4/README.md

 #### Open shared memory
 ![openSharedMemory.png](Resources/openSharedMemory.png)

-this node is used to create shared memory handle.
+This node is used to create shared memory handle.
 It should be called once before all other nodes for writing to shared memory.
 In most cases you'll want to connect it to **Event BeginPlay** node.
 #### Write to shared memory
 ![writeToSharedMemory.png](Resources/writeToSharedMemory.png)